 Juggling broad laughs and snappy verbal exchanges, the film pops the most during the interactions between the Bellas.
 While the first "Pitch Perfect" was largely an ensemble piece, the endlessly charismatic Anna Kendrick was the glue and the narrative followed her Beca's journey.
 She still keeps everything together here, as Beca learns to get away from mash-ups and find her original voice, but Hailee Steinfeld nicely steps in as the newcomer with a cute, loose enthusiasm for comedy.
 The mousy, saucer-eyed Lilly (Hana Mae Lee) still doesn't speak her outrageous one-liners above a whisper that it's just as adorably weird as before.
-The use of Flo, the token Hispanic, is a little indelicate and stereotypical, but "Pitch Perfect" newcomer Chrissi Fit makes sure every line delivery gets a reaction.
+The use of Guatemalan member Flo is a little indelicate and stereotypical, but "Pitch Perfect" newcomer Chrissie Fit makes sure every line delivery gets a reaction.
 There's even a welcome self-awareness in acknowledging the insignificance of Ashley (Shelley Regner) and Jessica (Kelley Jakle), two of the Bellas who were practically extras in the first film.
 Director Elizabeth Banks and John Michael Higgins are, once again, dynamite reprising their color-commentator shtick as Gail and John, while never breaking their announcer voices when dropping stingingly caustic remarks that almost go too far but still land a laugh.
 Above all, the unstoppably out-there Rebel Wilson is at it again as Fat Amy, hijacking scenes and bringing down the house with every physical gesture and one-liner she gets her hands on.
 It's also sweet and empowering to see such a plus-sized young woman being confident and in charge of her own romance.

 If "Pitch Perfect" was biting but always sweet-natured, "Pitch Perfect 2" is even more of an equal-opportunity offender this time—shots at Indians, Hispanics, women, you name it, it's here—but never crosses the line into callous and overly mean.
 Behind the camera, Banks does bring a flashier style to the a capella scene with even more stage performances without cutting them up too much to not make out the choreography.
 While one could see where some of her montages and set-pieces go on too long—a college party, the leading up to the World Championship in Copenhagen, etc.—there are more memorable trade-offs, like an underground "Riff-Off" in a super-fan's (David Cross) mansion basement, where the real Green Bay Packers get to be good sports and steal laughs; Beca's constant failed attempts at insulting the Das Sound Machine leaders (Birgitte Hjort Sørensen, Flula Borg) come out more like compliments ("Your sweat smells like cinnamon!"); and a bit at Beca's internship where she shows her worth on producing a Christmas jingle for Snoop Dogg, who's very endearing as himself.
 Keegan-Michael Key's part as Beca's producer boss also amuses, and it's surprising that a running joke involving him insulting an intern full of bad ideas gets better as it's repeated.
-Finally, a team-building camping retreat, headed by type-A former Bellas leader Aubrey (Anna Camp), culminates with an unexpectedly sweet moment and reprisal of Kendrick's hit song "Cups" around a campfire.
+Finally, a team-building camping retreat, headed by type-A former Bellas leader Aubrey (Anna Camp), culminates in an unexpectedly sweet moment and reprisal of Kendrick's hit song "Cups" around a campfire.
 There are those rare comedy sequels that surpass their predecessors, like "22 Jump Street," "A Very Brady Sequel" and "National Lampoon's Christmas Vacation," but "Pitch Perfect 2" is more like "American Pie 2" and "Austin Powers: The Spy Who Shagged Me," which is to say that it's just as good as it needs to be.
 You can't hiss at the same pleasingly kooky energy and spirited vibes if they work and are just as undeniably entertaining the second time.